fullystudios/fullystudios.github.io/src/_work/click-or-treat.markdown

 casetop-video: casetop.mp4

 ingress: |
-  One day I got a call from DDB, an agency we collaborate with quite regularly.
-They usually get in contact when they need an interactive banner or campaign site, as we’re well known around town for our web animation savvy.

-  This time they wanted to enlist our help with a very specific mission: to scare Gothenburg.
+  Liseberg is Gothenburg’s beloved amusement park.
+It’s typically a place of cotton-candy colors, bunnies and bowties… until October rolls around.
+Then it’s zombies and crows and gore chambers galore.

 section1: |
-  Their aim was to pull off a digital marketing stunt that would drive foot traffic to the Halloween festivities at Liseberg.
+    They began with the Halloween thing more recently, and wanted to pull off a digital marketing stunt that would pique public interest and drive more foot traffic to the park.
 To do this, they were toying with the question how to make a traditional “boo!” kind of scare go digital.

 image1_2880: "liseberg-halloween@2x.jpg"
 image1_1440: "liseberg-halloween.jpg"